ninabarzh/broomstick/content/posts/citrix.md

 data and a connection to the internet, you qualify as prey.

 And session tokens are not harmless technical leftovers.
 Session tokens are crown jewels.
 Protect them as fiercely as your passwords.
-Weakly implemented tokens have been exploited before — for instance, the [Brute-forcing a stay-logged-in cookie](https://red.tymyrddin.dev/docs/in/app/burp/auth/9) walkthrough shows how a poorly designed session cookie can be guessed and used to access another user’s account.
+Weakly implemented tokens have been exploited before, for instance, the [Brute-forcing a stay-logged-in cookie](https://red.tymyrddin.dev/docs/in/app/burp/auth/9) walkthrough shows how a poorly designed session cookie can be guessed and used to access another user’s account.
 The principle is the same: once an attacker holds a valid token, they hold the keys to the building.